samirsahoo007/git/README.md

 NOW: You fix something in release1.
 Of course you need this fix also in master.
 And that is a typical use-case for cherry picking.
 So cherry pick in this scenario means that you take a commit from release1 branch and include it into the master branch.

+## What does Git (master|REBASE 1/1) mean?
+How do I get rid of it?

+You are stuck in the middle of a rebase.

+If you have merged/solved conflicts for all the paths: use git add . to commit resolved items. use git rebase --continue to complete the process.

+Or use git rebase --abort to exit the rebase process without any risk.